19 Different Types of Mastiff Dog Breeds

 by AJorgeSC is licensed under CC BY-SA 4.0

-The Brazilian Mastiff, also called the Fila Brasileiro, is a large working breed developed in Brazil.
+The Brazilian Mastiff, the Fila Brasileiro, is a large working breed that was developed in Brazil.

-Although they were initially bred to catch and hold runaway slaves, they are now better known as loyal and loving family pets.
+Although initially bred to catch and hold runaway slaves, they are now better known as loyal and loving family pets.

 These dogs protect their homes and families fiercely and make excellent guard dogs.